cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 Variable `a` in the above example was removed, because it is possible to use the value assigned to it (`10`) directly later in the program.
 Variable `b` was removed, as it is not used in any following computation at all.

-The only exceptions to this rule are [program parameters](#program-parameters), which are preserved unless they are not used in the program at all.
+[Program parameters](#program-parameters) and some specifically declared variables may be preserved in the program even if they could be replaced by constant values or are not used at all.

 ## Variable scope